UK Leaders Address Internal Party Criticism Ahead of Local Elections

 - Sir Keir Starmer discussed recent events, including wars and rising antisemitism, in a Today Programme interview.

-- Sir John Major expressed concern about frequent changes in UK prime ministers.
+- Sir John Major compared frequent changes in UK prime ministers to 'game show' politics.

 What Happened